WhatsApp/stickers/android/README.md

   operations).
 * Each sticker pack must have a minimum of 3 stickers and a maximum of 30 stickers
 * Stickers must be exactly 512 x 512 pixels
+* You can use the script at **[Whatsapp Stickers Scripts](https://github.com/joshua-612/WASticker-Scripts)** to convert batch of png files to correct resolution while keeping original aspect ratio.
 * Stickers will render on a variety of backgrounds, white, black, colored, patterned, etc. Test your sticker art on a variety of backgrounds.
 For this reason, we recommend you add a 8px #FFFFFF stroke to the outside of each sticker.
 See the sample PSD referenced at https://faq.whatsapp.com/general/26000226 for more details.
 * Stickers must be in the [WebP format](https://developers.google.com/speed/webp).
 Currently, animated WebP or animated stickers are not supported.
 See the section [Converting to WebP](#converting-to-webp) below for information on how to create WebP files.
 * Each sticker must be less than 100KB.
 See the section [Tips for Reducing File Size](#tips-for-reducing-file-size) below.